 - Reviewing your supplier list to see if it is possible to generate further cost savings by consolidating your IP portfolio with one provider.

-Step 3: Put a timeline in place for regular IP health-checks
+IP audit step 3: Put a timeline in place for regular IP health-checks

 - Merging registrations;